ysreddy337/jeditlatest/doc/README.txt

   to redistribute AElfred with your modifications, provided that the modifications are clearly documented."

-  The complete AElfred package is located at <http://www.microstar.com>.
+  The AElfred home page is <http://www.microstar.com>.

 - BeanShell scripting language, by Pat Niemeyer.
 This is used to implement macros, among other things.
 The version included with jEdit is basically a stripped down BeanShell 1.01, with a few minor changes.

-  The original package is located at <http://www.beanshell.org>.
+  The BeanShell homepage is <http://www.beanshell.org>.

 - The Sun Java look and Feel icon collection.
 The license may be found in the ICONS.LICENSE.txt file.